 Organic Cotton Plus is probably the most comprehensive source I have so far.
 They have a big “Made in USA” section of organic cotton fabrics grown and processed here.
 They carry lots of undyed and colorgrown fabrics, both knit and woven.

-Alabama Chanin is just all kids of cool, sustainable, and handmade, and they sell American made organic cotton jersey in 50 colors!
+Alabama Chanin is just all kids of cool, sustainable, and handmade, and they sell American made organic cotton jersey in quite a few colors.
 I haven’t tried it myself yet, but since it’s the same fabric used in their collections it should be awesome.

 Vreseis is the shop of Sally Fox, the pioneer of colorgrown cotton in the US.
 Everything she does is done with so much thoughtfulness.
 She’s now raising sheep and wheat to make a true biodynamic farm.
 Her shop offers a few fabrics, as well as yarns and fiber.